- Home

 Does the keto diet really work?

 Whether or not the keto diet works really depends on what your goal is.
-For example, if you’re someone living with a condition like type 2 diabetes and your goal is to moderate blood sugar levels and other things associated with the condition, then the keto diet can prove very useful.
+For example, if you’re someone living with a condition like type 2 diabetes and your goal is to moderate blood sugar levels, the keto diet may prove useful.

-However, if your goal is not only to lose weight, but to keep it off, then the keto diet may not be the ideal solution.
+However, if your goal is to lose weight in a sustainable way, the keto diet may not be the ideal solution.
 Cutting out an entire food group that usually provides around 50% of our daily energy is rarely easy to do.
-Not only is it difficult to continuously live with such restrictions, but the health risks associated with following keto long-term also make it an unsustainable choice.
+Not only is it difficult to continuously live with such restrictions, but the health risks associated with following a keto diet long-term also make it an unsustainable choice.

-For some ideas and inspiration, head over to the fitness and exercise or diet and nutrition sections of our website.
+For further reading, head over to the fitness and exercise and diet and nutrition sections of our website.
+Or why not sign up for a virtual fitness class on Rest Less Events?

 What are your experiences of the keto diet?
 Do you think it’s a sustainable weight loss method?
 We’d be interested to hear about your experiences in the comments below.